Welcome to Gloucester Academy.

 I took on the leadership of Gloucester Academy from September 2015.
 I am really excited about the opportunity of working closely with our students, our team of staff and with parents to accelerate our journey of improvement.
 My school leadership is all about an unshakeable belief that, through commitment and effort and great teaching, all children can succeed.

 I moved from King’s Oak Academy in Bristol, part of the Cabot Learning Federation of schools, where I was Principal for 4 years.
 This academy has rapidly improved, was judged GOOD by Ofsted and is now significantly oversubscribed.
 I have seen at first hand how working within a family or Federation of schools can drive up standards and make a difference to the lives of children.
 Previously I was Deputy Headteacher at Highworth Warneford School in Swindon I was part of the team which led the school to become “outstanding”.
-In my work in Swindon I worked with Mr Colledge, Secondary Director of The White Horse Federation and GA Interim Principal, and who will continue to work closely with me and the team of staff at GA, to support our students.
+As Secondary Strategy Director of The White Horse Federation I work closely with other Secondary Principals to ensure that all children in a White Horse Federation Secondary have a excellent school experience.

-Effectiveness of leadership and management (Quote from latest Ofsted report)
+Effectiveness of leadership and management (Quote from last 2 Ofsted reports)

-Quality of teaching, learning and assessment (Quote from latest Ofsted report)
+Quality of teaching, learning and assessment (Quote from last 2 Ofsted reports)

-Personal development, behaviour and welfare (Quote from latest Ofsted report)
+Personal development, behaviour and welfare (Quote from last 2 Ofsted reports)

 We are proud of the international feel of the academy, and our local community links are also really important to us.
 Our New Basics curriculum in Yr7 has strong links with developing countries, and we also support local charities each year.
 We aspire to be a global school at the heart of our local community.
 We have strong links with a range of our partner primary schools, and this helps our Year 6 students make a smooth transition.
 Through our website, I hope you will gain a feeling of the Academy and the support that we give to every individual student.
 I want this Academy to be the best that we can be for all of our children, and through a strong programme of continuous improvement we are achieving this.